 Glenthorne High School is a successful, over-subscribed, mixed comprehensive school for pupils between the ages of 11 and 19 situated in the London Borough of Sutton and judged outstanding by Ofsted.
-In July 2017 we became part of the Willow Learning Trust.

 We believe in Achievement for All.
 We have a reputation for excellence and are well known for high standards of achievement and behaviour.
-Significant investment in facilities over the last few years has seen the building of the Jubilee Wing incorporating specialist classrooms, a Sixth Form Centre and an ASD Base for pupils with mild ASD, as well as a new Performing Arts Centre and new Dining Hall.
+The school became an Academy in July 2011.
+Significant investment in facilities over the last few years has seen the building of the Jubilee Wing incorporating specialist classrooms, a Sixth Form Centre and an ASD Base for pupils with mild ASD, as well as a new Performing Arts Centre and the Willow Canteen.
 A new building project, the Hub, was completed in May 2016.
 This has provided a new Reception area and Library as well as additional classroom space.
-Our latest building project was completed in August 2017 and has provided an extension to our Dining Hall.
+We will be starting our next building project in October 2016 - a extension to the Willow Canteen.